alfadoblemas/ffcrmcidlookup/README.markdown

 See code in app.rb

 * remove leading 0 -- before searching
-* remove local country code -- before starching
+* remove local country code -- before searching
-* output name and etc in translit -- work for russian and latvian languages.
+* search phone in order: accounts, clients, leds and users

-Most phones don't work with utf-8.
+* output name and etc in translit -- work for russian and latvian languages, becauce most phones don't work with utf-8